vishnukommuri326/Dreamers/CONTRIBUTING.md

 ### Sprint Cadence

-* We will operate in 2 week sprints.
+* We will operate in 2 week sprints to ensure a good balance.

 ### Daily Standups